 The testicles are ordinary in secondary hypogonadism.
 However, they do not function normally due to a pituitary or hypothalamic problem.
 Secondary hypogonadism can result from a number of factors, such as:

 Pituitary disorders: A pituitary gland disorder can hinder hormone release from the pituitary gland to the testicles.
 As a result, this affects regular testosterone production.
-A pituitary tumour or any type of brain tumour near the pituitary gland can cause testosterone or any other hormone deficiencies.
+A pituitary tumour or any type of brain tumour near the pituitary gland or hypothalamus can disturb the production of luteinizing hormone (LH) & follicle-stimulating hormone (FSH) hormone.
+Luteinizing hormone (LH) works as a messenger to testicles which signal the production of testosterone.
+Due to lack of Luteinizing testicle produces little testosterone and causes testosterone or any other hormone deficiencies.

 HIV/AIDS: HIV/AIDS can end up causing low testosterone levels by impacting the hypothalamus, testes, and pituitary.